Ch-Ayushman-Patro/Restaurant-Analysis/README.md

 ---

 ## Project Overview
-This project involves an exploratory data analysis (EDA) of a restaurant dataset aimed at understanding various aspects such as cuisine popularity, restaurant ratings, city-wise restaurant distribution, price ranges, online delivery availability, and restaurant chains’ performance.
+This project involves an exploratory data analysis (EDA) of a restaurant dataset aimed at understanding various aspects such as cuisine popularity, restaurant ratings, city-wise restaurant distribution, price ranges, online delivery availability and restaurant chains’ performance.

 ---